JANANISOWMYAT/Word_Guessing_Game.py/README.md

 # Word Guessing Game
+## Attribution

+The initial code structure for this project was learned from and inspired by tutorials on [Codédex](https://www.codedex.io/).
 A classic word guessing game implemented in Python where players attempt to guess a hidden word by suggesting letters within a limited number of attempts.
+I have added "hangman" stick figure that is changed every time the user guesses a character incorrectly.

 ## Features

 - Random word selection from a predefined list
 - Visual representation of guessed and hidden letters
-- 10 attempts to guess the word correctly
+- 6 attempts to guess the word correctly
 - Case-insensitive input handling
 - Immediate feedback on correct/incorrect guesses
 - Win/lose condition messages